sysid/tldr/pages/common/xargs.md

 avoid the mini language of `-I {}` and just use shell by recursively invoking shell functions.
 Use `-n` To Batch Args, not `-L`

-1. Incremental Development: Figure out what to do on each item (what's a task?), then figure out what items to do it on (what tasks should I run?)
+1. Incremental Development: Figure out what to do on each item (what's a task?)
 2. Easy Testing by using echo to preview tasks.
-This avoids running long batch jobs on the wrong input!
 4. xargs lets you start as few processes as possible.
 5. It also lets you start those processes in parallel.
 You can't do this with a for loop.
 6. Fewer Languages to Remember.
 We use plain shell and a few flags to xargs.